Florian-2000/MovieLister/readme.md

 ## Google Sheet Specifications

-- You need four connected columns
+- You need four connected columns in your Google Sheet table
 - In Read.py
   - In line 14: Enter the Google Sheet ID between the quotation marks.
 You find the ID in the URL: https://docs.google.com/spreadsheets/d/[ID]/edit
   - in line 17: Enter the range the program shall read in this format without the brackets between the quotation marks: